 Stanmore notes ASX Recommendation 2.4 recommends that a majority of the Board be independent directors and that it is not currently in compliance with this recommendation.
-The Board currently comprises 3 independent Directors and 4 non-independent Directors.
+During 2024, the Company took steps to increase its number of independent directors and appointed Ms Keira Brennan to the Board in April 2024.
+The Board now comprises four independent Directors and four non-independent Directors.